 The academic year of the University consists of a long session and a summer session.
 The long session is divided into the fall semester and the spring semester.
 Each semester consists of fifteen weeks of classes and one week of final examinations.
+Within each fall and spring semester are courses taught in the first eight weeks only and the second eight weeks only.
 The summer session is divided into two terms, each five to six weeks in length.